POSTED BY March 14, 2016 COMMENTS (97)ON

 Are you looking for buying a plot or a piece of land?
 If not today, maybe you have this dream of owning a plot sometime in the future.

-Buying land or plot has in a way to become a premium thing these days especially in big cities because land is scarce commodity and the pride is associated with having your own plot where you can build the house as per your wish.
+Buying land or plot has in a way to become a premium thing these days especially in big cities because the land is scarce commodity and the pride is associated with having your own plot where you can build the house as per your wish.

 If you happen to visit any real estate exhibition, you will come across many plots projects along with the residential apartment schemes.
 These plots are generally within 20-100 km of the city radius and often marketed as a second home or vacation home.

 On top of it, the pricing is attractive (often within 5-20 lacs) and there is also the facility of installments which makes it too easy to own a plot.
 The deal is often paying a token amount and pay the rest amount in parts (EMI).

 However, a common man is often not aware of the risks associated with buying land and the complexities involved in it.
 Buying a land is a very different kind of ballgame altogether compared to buying a flat (which is much safer), and today I am attempting to make things easy for you to understand.

-I have personally visited few plot schemes myself over the last few years (near Pune).
-I have interacted with the sales people and have some experience in this area.
+I have personally visited a few plot schemes myself over the last few years (near Pune).
+I have interacted with the salespeople and have some experience in this area.
 Hence, I will try to share what I know with you.
-If you can also add to my points, I would love to incorporate it in the article.
+If you can also add to my points, I would love to incorporate it into the article.

 This article will mainly help a newbie with the simple checklists which they should look at before buying a plot or when they go to visit a scheme or if they are interacting with the salesperson (here is a checklist for buying apartments).